 Megan Fox and the bloody ring

 The fact is that this act of love is not the first, nor the last, which is extravagant for those of us who save a maximum of 200 euros per month.
 Among Hollywood celebrities it is usual: to swear eternal affection (which in hindsight does not usually fulfill even five years) in the most unexpected situations or spaces.
 Like when David Arquette declared to Courtney Cox on a walk along the beach at sunset (ring hidden in your pocket) and a fireworks show.
 Or when the rapper Nick Cannon begged eternal love to selita ebanks.
-She looked like just another gala at the Metropolitan Museum in New York, but the singer had a bright surprise ready for her: when she got out of the limousine, the supermodel read “Selita, do you want to marry me?” on a giant screen.
+It seemed like another gala at the Metropolitan Museum in New York, but the singer had a bright surprise ready for her: as she got out of the limousine, the supermodel read on a giant screen “Selita, do you want to marry me?”